aziabatz/cunqa/README.md

 2.3.
 Execute the circuits on the QPUs.
 3. Drop the raised QPUs with the command `qdrop`.

-Please, note that steps 1-4 of the [Installation section](#installation) have to be donde every time **CUNQA** wants to be used.
+Please, note that steps 1-4 of the [Installation section](#installation) have to be done every time **CUNQA** wants to be used.

 ### 1. `qraise`command
-This command allows to raise as many QPUs as desired.
+The `qraise` command raises as many QPUs as desired.
 Each QPU can be configured by the user to have a personalized backend.
 There is a help FLAG with a quick guide of how this command works:
 ```console
 qraise --help
 ```